Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

-\begin{proof} First, we argue that $R$ pp-defines some binary or ternary proper and irreducible relations.
-Let $R'$ be a proper irreducible relation of minimal arity pp-definable by $R$.
-If $R'$ is binary or ternary, we are done.
-Otherwise observe that the projection of $R'$ on any proper set of coordinates is the full relation.
+\begin{proof} \hypertarget{ProofThm47}{} First, we argue that $R$ pp-defines some binary or ternary subdirect, proper, and irredundant relation.
+Let $R'$ be a subdirect proper irredundant relation of minimal arity pp-definable from $R$.
+Clearly $R'$ cannot be unary and if $R'$ is binary or ternary, we are done.
+Otherwise observe that the projection of $R'$ onto any proper set of coordinates is the full relation.
 Let $(a_1,\dotsc,a_k)\notin R'$.
 Consider the relation $S$ given by

 This relation is proper, as $(a_1,\dotsc,a_k)\notin R'$.
 It is also subdirect, because every binary projection of $R'$ is the full relation.
-If $S$ is redundant, say, for $i,j\in\{1,\dotsc,k-1\}$ it holds that $\proj_{ij}S$ is the graph of bijection, then $\proj_{ijk}R'$ is a proper relation, a contradiction with the choice of $R'$.
+If $S$ is redundant, say, for $i,j\in\{1,\dotsc,k-1\}$ it holds that $\proj_{ij}(S)$ is the graph of bijection, then $\proj_{ijk}(R')$ is a proper relation, a contradiction with the choice of $R'$.

-If $R$ pp-defines a binary, proper, and irreducible relation, the first item from the conclusion of the theorem holds.
+If $R$ pp-defines a binary, subdirect, proper, and irredundant relation, the first item from the conclusion of the theorem holds.
 So, suppose that such a binary relation cannot be defined.
-Let $R_1,\dotsc,R_m\subseteq_{sd} A^3$ be all the proper, ternary, irredundant and subdirect relations in the clone.
-Any binary projection of each $R_i$ is the full relation, and by Lemma~\ref{fl:long}, any tuple from $R_i$ is determined by any of its two entries.
+Let $R_1,\dotsc,R_m\subseteq_{sd} A^3$ be all the proper, ternary, irredundant and subdirect relations pp-definable from $R$.
+Any binary projection of each $R_i$ is the full relation, and by Lemma~\ref{fl:long}, any tuple from~$R_i$ is determined by any pair of its entries, therefore each $R_i$ is strongly functional.
 It remains to prove that the set $\{R_1,\dotsc,R_m\}$ pp-defines $R$.